lazarskiopencourses/lazarskiopencourses.github.io/my_collections/_mathematics_for_economics/05_additional_resources.md

 <script src="https://unpkg.com/vanilla-back-to-top@7.2.1/dist/vanilla-back-to-top.min.js"></script>
 <script>addBackToTop()</script>

-A pdf file with all exercises can be found [here](https://github.com/lazarskiopencourses/lazarskiopencourses.github.io/blob/master/courses/mathematics_for_economics/exercises.pdf)).
+A pdf file with all exercises can be found <a href="https://lazarskiopencourses.github.io/courses/mathematics_for_economics/exercises.pdf" target="_blank">here</a>.

 # Final Exam for Economics